Codes from unit groups of division algebras over number fields: The construction

 \section{The construction}

 We recall the general construction as in \cite{Maire-Oggier}.
-Given \begin{enumerate}[(i)] \item a locally compact group~$G$ and a compact subset~$\B\subset G$, \item a lattice~$\aritgp\subset G$, i.e. a discrete subgroup with a fundamental domain of finite Haar measure, \item a map~$\Theta\colon \aritgp \to \Alpha^N$, where~$\Alpha$ is an alphabet (i.e. a finite set) and~$N\ge 1$ is an integer, \end{enumerate} we consider the code $\Co=\Theta(\aritgp\cap c\B)$, where~$c\in G$ is such that~$|\aritgp\cap c\B|$ is maximal.
-There may be more than one such~$c$; we simply pick any one.
+Given \begin{enumerate}[(i)] \item a locally compact group~$G$ and a compact subset~$\B\subset G$, \item a lattice~$\aritgp\subset G$, i.e. a discrete subgroup with a fundamental domain of finite Haar measure, \item a map~$\Theta\colon \aritgp \to \Alpha^N$, where~$\Alpha$ is an alphabet (i.e. a finite set) and~$N\ge 1$ is an integer, \end{enumerate} we consider a code $\Co=\Theta(\aritgp\cap c\B)$, where~$c\in G$ is such that~$|\aritgp\cap c\B|$ is maximal.
+There may be more than one such~$c$; we simply pick an arbitrary~$c$.
 Codewords of $\Co$ are elements of~$\Alpha^N$.
 The main tool to estimate the rate of such codes is an idea of Lenstra, which we express in the following lemma.

 \begin{lem} Let~$\mu$ be a Haar measure on~$G$.
 If~$\Theta|_{\aritgp\cap c\B}$ is injective, then

 \end{lem} \begin{proof} This is~\cite[Lemma 1]{Maire-Oggier}. \end{proof}

 One natural way to construct such a code from an arithmetic group is as follows.
 Given a number field~$F$, a linear algebraic group~$\G$ defined over~$F$ and an arithmetic group~$\aritgp\subset \G(\Z_F)$, we can consider~$G = \G(F\otimes_\Q \R)$ in which~$\aritgp$, under a mild extra condition on~$\G$, is a lattice via the natural embedding~$\aritgp \subset \G(F) \subset G$, by a theorem of Borel and Harish-Chandra~\cite{BorelHC}.
 Then define